Congregation of the Servants of the Paraclete: Later history

 The Very Reverend Joseph McNamara, s.P. was elected to succeed Father Fitzgerald as the second Servant General.
 In 1981, Fr Michael E. Foley, s.P. was elected to serve as the third Servant General.
 In 1987, Liam J. Hoare, s.P. was elected as the fourth Servant General, and in 1999 Rev. Peter Lechner, s.P. became the fifth Servant General.

 In the 1990s, after a series of lawsuits related to sexually abusive priests that had been treated at its facilities, the order closed most of their centers.
 They have since consolidated their holistic programs to Vianney Renewal Center in Dittmer, Missouri, and to Our Lady of Victory Trust in Gloucestershire, England.
 In 1998, the Gloucestershire facility ended its ministry to priests who had committed sexual abuse.
 The Servants of the Paraclete also sponsor a long-term residential facility for priests and religious brothers at Vianney Renewal Center in Dittmer, Missouri where the primary emphasis is on community living.
-The Missouri Sex Offenders Registry shows 6 sex offenders living at the Dittmer address of the Vianney Renewal Center (6476 Eime Rd., Dittmer, MO 63023) as of March 19, 2019.
+The Missouri Sex Offenders Registry shows 5 sex offenders living at the Dittmer address of the Vianney Renewal Center (6476 Eime Rd., Dittmer, MO 63023) as of April 4, 2026 and 1 more at 6467 Eime Rd.)